DanielLarsenNZ/examples/webjobs-eventhubs/README.md

 _This is a key difference between using the WebJobs SDK directly and using it indirectly through Azure Functions.
 In Azure Functions, the service controls the host, and you can't customize the host by writing code.
 Azure Functions lets you customize host behavior through settings in the host.json file.
 Those settings are strings, not code, and this limits the kinds of customizations you can do._

-## Gotchas
+### Gotchas

 Read [fun-with-appsettings](/docs/fun-with-appsettings.md).

-Make sure `BatchCheckpointFrequency` is set to default of 1, otherwise you may wonder why some of your checkpoints are not being committed! (like I did for about 3 hours)
+Make sure `BatchCheckpointFrequency` is set to default of 1, otherwise you may wonder why some of your checkpoints are not being committed! (like I did for about 3 hours).

+## Service Bus

+Service Bus has a monotonic sequence number: <https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messages-payloads><br/>
+_The sequence number is a unique 64-bit integer assigned to a message as it is accepted and stored by the broker and functions as its true identifier.
+For partitioned entities, the topmost 16 bits reflect the partition identifier.
+Sequence numbers monotonically increase and are gapless.
+They roll over to 0 when the 48-64 bit range is exhausted.
+This property is read-only._

+You can forward Queues and Subscriptions.
+Forwarding topics decouples senders from receivers: <https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-auto-forwarding>

+## Functions

+### Gotchas

+You can only have one registered Service Bus listener (Connection + Queue / Subscription combination) per Function host.

 ## Links and references